 Vitamin d deficiency pain in leg: Many studies have found that vitamin D deficiency can be a potential cause for muscle pain in both children and adults.

-By optimising the levels of vitamin D in your body you can get protection against:
+By optimizing the levels of vitamin D in your body you can get protection against:

 9. Autoimmune Diseases: